Bath vs Shower Calculator

 - Installing EPA approved like faucets, showerheads are known to be water efficient.
 WaterSense labeled products are EPA certified for being about 20% more water-efficient than the average taps, faucets, and showerheads without compromising on the experience.
 You can also get rebates for the WaterSense products.
 Find out how .

-- Low flow showerhead – The low flow showerheads can be identified by their volume flow rate as less than 2.5 gallons per minute.
-Switching to low-flow showerheads also saves energy by cutting down heater usage.
+- Low flow showerhead – The low-flow showerheads can be identified by their volume flow rate of fewer than 2.5 gallons per minute.
+Switching to low-flow showerheads also saves energy by cutting down on heater usage.
 Therefore, providing significant savings in terms of both water and energy.

 - Aerators – You can also add an aerator to shower and faucet outlets, which are found to be water and energy-efficient.
 An aerator works by drawing air into the water flow, mixing them to create an air-water stream.
-That stream passes through a screen dividing it into several mini-streams while coming out of the faucet or showerheads.
+That stream passes through a screen dividing it into several mini-streams while coming out of the faucet or showerhead.
+If you have a vivid imagination, you can pretend to be an airplane having to withstand "wind" and rain.
+Check the crosswind calculator to see what forces you would deal with.

 - Rain showerhead – A rain showerhead creates multiple water mini streams, maintaining uniform temperature, just like you are drenching in the rain.